AnTr24/TheShadyBunch/2. Timeline/EventCards/The Green City.md

 - Entering through the gates, they spot a vast array of stalls and houses along the main road.
 There seems to be a wide variety of races living in this city, but notably a notable presence of under dwellers like the Drow.
 It seems even the citizens here don't even think twice of [[Gyoop]]'s prescence.
 - They make it partway into the city until being noticed by the watch party of Drow agents posted on the rooftops.
 The party is followed for awhile before being being stopped and questioned.
 - The agents don't appear hostile but insist on taking the party to the rulers for further questioning as  Fimorrians have never been in the city before.
-- The party is escorted to the palace, where the city's Matrons(?) await to interrogate the nnewcomers.
+- The party is escorted to the palace, where the city's Matrons and ruler, [[The Bright Queen]], await to interrogate the newcomers.
 > [!kith|c-blue] **Shane/Shannon** _I just realized I'm a tank in combat and socializing (:sweat:)_
-- The rulers explain that this city, [[Faal'Krel]], is the home of the [[Kreen Dynasty]], who have kept themselves distant but non-hostile to the [[Kingdom of Fimore]].
+- The [[The Bright Queen]] explains that this city, [[Faal'Krel]], is the home of the [[Kreen Dynasty]], who have kept themselves distant but non-hostile to the [[Kingdom of Fimore]] and are at war with [[Taishi]]'s homeland.
 	- They agree to let the party roam the city freely as a gesture of good will.
 	- If the party is interested, they also request that next time they return to [[Fimore]], if they would look into rumours of [[Dunamancy]] being practiced by practitioners the [[Azure Academy]], promising a reward if they do.
+Apparently, Dunamancy should've been a secret known only to the Dynasty.
 	- The meeting then concludes as the agents escort the party out of the palace before departing.

 ## Dragonchess After-Hours